 Before going into ways to handle negative feedback, one of the best ways is to ensure you are getting as many positive reviews as possible so when the inevitable bad reviews show up, they are not as damaging.

 Whatever the feedback, it’s important to take these four steps to manage it:

-- Whether it’s in person, on the phone, or online, it’s important to hear what the negative complaint is.
-More importantly, it’s important for the customer to feel heard.
+- Respond, don’t ignore: Whether it’s in person, on the phone or online, it’s important to hear what the negative complaint is and respond with respect and a good attitude.
+More importantly, it’s essential for the customer to feel heard.

 It means they care

 If a customer didn’t care, they wouldn’t bother engaging with you.
 So, in a sense, even negative engagement can be a positive sign.
 It may mean they expected more, but the act of engaging gives you a chance to make things right.